BYU-PCCL/mindreader/README.md

       - each heatmap is (flattened) by taking the expectation over time steps
       - next we take the expectation over all the heatmaps
       - data is saved as './heatcube.npy'

+## intruder.py

+   BasicIntruder Description:
+   - the intruder model knows where it begins and ends (start and goal locations)
+   - it has a belief over UAV locations and the type it is (assuming the UAV is a naive agent with a deterministic path of navigation)
+   - the intruder must plan a path that minimizes detection probability
+   - the intruder is unaware at what timestep the UAV is at

+   Internal Variables:
+   - isovist : isovist object
+   - intersection_cache: cache of precomputer intersections from the isovist

+#### Functions

+  precompute_and_save_intersections()

+      Description:
+      - for every type of deterministic naive agent plan, compute the isovists as it walks from start to goal location (of the respective path)
+      - cashe each of the intersections into './int_cache.cp'

+  condition(Q, obs_t)

+      Parameters:
+      - Q: the inference algorithm
+      - obs_t: tuple with seen observation in index 0 and heard observation in index 1

+      Description:
+      - conditions the inference algorithm's seen and heard observations in obs_t

+  global_init(Q)

+      Parameters:
+      - Q: the inference algorithm

+      Description:
+      - selects the uav_type from a uniform distribution
+      - returns the uav_type and its respective path

+  state_init(Q, gs)

+      Parameters:
+      - Q: the inference algorithm
+      - gs: (stands for gloab state object) tuple of the uav_type and uav_path

+      Description:
+      - samples a time step from a uniform distribution to represent the initial location of the uav
+      - returns the sampled time step

+  trans(Q, gs, ts)

+      Parameters:
+      - Q: inference algorithm
+      - gs: global state object, a tuple of the uav_tupe and uav_path -

+      Description:
+      - gets the uav_location based on the time step given and the uav_path
+      - returns the next uav_loc (step + 1)

+  obs(Q, gs, ts, state_conds)

+      Parameters:
+      - Q: inference algorithm
+      - gs: global state object, a tuple of the uav_type and uav_path
+      - ts: current time step state, a time step
+      - state_conds: conditioned values, the intruder location

+      Description:
+      - gets the uav_location based on the time step given and the uav_path
+      - gets the cached intersections for the isovists for the uav_path
+      - based on the intruder location, check if agent detected the intruder
+      - sample 'intruder_seen' from a weighted flip erp
+        - currently this is set up as always False
+      - based on the the proximity of the agent to the intruder, get noise level agent makes
+      - samples a 'heard' sample from a normal distribution (randn erp)
+      - returns the seen and heard samples